lalbornoz/roar/README.md

 Copyright (c) 2018 Lucio Andrés Illanes Albornoz <<lucio@lucioillanes.de>>
 This project is licensed under the terms of the MIT licence.
 * Prerequisites on Windows: install Python v3.5.x and script dependencies w/ the following elevated command prompt command line:
-  `pip install chardet numpy opencv-python Pillow PyOpenGL wxPython`
+  `pip install chardet numpy Pillow PyOpenGL wxPython`
+* Additionally, FFmpeg.exe must be present in the current working directory and/or %PATH%.